srsergiorodriguez/exploraciones-digitales/content/5_1_tradicion-draft.md

 Por otra parte, como afirma Small: “una defensa es, después de todo, una defensa contra una amenaza percibida, que puede definirse como un conjunto de necesidades y valores alternativos (la utilidad económica, por ejemplo; o un empirismo excluyente; o una estimación estrechamente cuantitativa de la felicidad humana), o puede ser una amenaza más impersonal representada por un ambiente económico inhabitable en el que todos los bienes públicos están sujetos a demandas de justificación mucho más duras”[@smallValueHumanities2016, p.
 3].
 Las humanidades se encuentran a la defensiva, buscando algún culpable de su decaímiento, sin un autoexamen suficiente acerca de sus propias prácticas y limitaciones.

+I guess for me, I would say the crisis of the humanities is manufactured.
+If we look at it from a public funding standpoint, we can track the reduction in enrollment in humanities programs.
+It correlates pretty clearly to the lack of public funding for education.
+And also, more recently, we've seen an expansion of who is going to college, which is great.
+But as someone myself who grew up in a less socioeconomically advantaged household, I had an English major, but I also had a business major.
+I think a lot of students feel the need to major in things that they feel like will guarantee them a job and a steady income after they graduate.
+But when we look at surveys of what courses students like, it's generally their humanities courses that rank the highest.
+So I don't think that the interest in the humanities is gone, but I do think that the structures that we use to support the humanities have been waning and they haven't been invested in.[@boylesEntrevistaChristinaBoyles2023]

 ## Las humanidades digitales en la crisis

 > "Un automóvil rugiente, que parece correr como la metralla, es más bello que la Victoria de Samotracia" -Filippo Tommaso Marinetti — Manifiesto Futurista[@marinettiManifisteFuturisme1909]